rewls/system-reference-manual/strlcpy-3bsd.md

 - The **strlcat**() function appends the NUL-terminated string *src* to the end of *dst*.

-- It will append at most *size* -strlen(dst) - 1 bytes, NUL-terminating the result.
+- It will append at most *size* - strlen(dst) - 1 bytes, NUL-terminating the result.

 ## RETURN VALUES